Serchinastico/Kin/README.md

 ERROR: line 400:3 mismatched input ')' expecting 'inputPaths'
 ```

-Optionally, you can provide the location of your project.pbxproj to Kin
+Optionally, you can provide the location of your project.pbxproj to Kin:

 ```
 $> kin myProject/myProject.xcodeproj/project.pbxproj